davidhildebrand/hildebrand16_web/index.md

 ![alt text][LCb]

-Layer controls allow you to remove a particular image stack or resolution from view, change layer opacity, or alter display settings:
+Layer controls allow you to remove a particular image stack or resolution from view, change layer opacity, alter display settings, select a blend more, or add filters:

 ![alt text][LC]